MicrosoftDocs/azure-docs/articles/cloud-services/security-baseline.md

 **Guidance**: Cloud service (classic) does not support encryption at rest.
 This is because Cloud services are designed for persistent storage to be an external resource (for example, Azure Storage) which can all be encrypted at rest.

-However, the Cloud services metadata's properties are stored.

-In addition, user metadata, (for example, attached disks), are stored and it is the customers responsibility to manage it.
+Cloud services metadata's and user metadata, for example, attached disks, are stored.
+The customer is responsible to manage it.

 **Azure Security Center monitoring**: Not applicable